codeforsanjose/calidrought-legacy/doc/apiary.md

 + county
 + hydrologicArea
 + nearbyCity
-+ point - the longitude:langitude marking for where the reservoir exists
++ point - the longitude:langitude marking for where the station exists
 + operator - which government entity owns the operation of the station

 + Parameters
-    + reservoir_id: 1 (required, number) - ID of the Reservoir in form of an integer
+    + station_id: 1 (required, number) - ID of the Station in form of an integer

-### View a Reservoir Detail [GET]
+### View a Station Detail [GET]

 + Response 200 (application/json)

         {
             "id": 1,
-            "url": "/reservoirs/1",
+            "url": "/stations/1",
             "stationID": "MEA",
             "elevation": 3700,
             "riverBasin": "SACRAMENTO",